4W4I5/Semester-4-Notes/CLC/Sessional 2 Prep/Sessional 2 Quick Notes.md

 		- Each server is assigned a weight value.
 		- Ensures that each server receives a fair share of traffic based on its weight, and it is useful for load balancing when some servers have a higher capacity or processing power than others.
 	- Latency
-		- Improve global applications (How?)
+		- Improve global applications
+		- Works by routing packets thru the path of lowest latency
+		- Route AWS endpoints depending on the lowest time in flight
 	- Geolocation
 		- Localized Content
 		- Route based on location of users
 	- Geoproximity
-		- Route based on location of resources
+		- Use when you want to route traffic based on the location of your resources and, optionally, shift traffic from resources in one location to resources in another.
 	- Failover
 		- Fail over to backup site if primary site is unreachable
 	- Multivalue Answer